 The only more packable jackets we tested are ones that are specifically made to be ultra-packable and tend to cut out all features like pit vents, hand pockets, and sleeve cuff adjustments.
 In that light, the Eco is all the more impressive for all it manages to squeeze into a pretty lightweight package.
 If you're on the hunt for a raincoat that you can store in the bottom of your pack for emergencies without losing all the features you love, the PreCip is an excellent choice.

 It's a no brainer that we think this jacket has an exceptionally high value, which is why it's our Best Buy award winner.
 It may not be the most feature-filled or the most impressive protection among models we tested, but it's pretty darn great and comes attached to a price tag you find on much lower-performing jackets.
-It's not every category that has such an obvious and outstanding candidate for a great performance with a small price tag, but this is surely one of them.
+It's not every category that has such an obvious and outstanding candidate for an excellent performance with a small price tag, but this is surely one of them.

 We love the sheer usefulness of the Marmot PreCip Eco.
 It performs well across the board and has an impressively low price tag for all the quality you get, making it a no brainer for our Best Buy award once again.
 Though it may not be the ultimate companion for extreme sports, the Eco is a highly functional, inexpensive option that our testers continue to love year after year and only seems to get better with each new iteration.

 — Maggie Brandenburg